The battle for your wrist is on, but what should you buy? Or should you wait?

-A number of smartwatches offer a growing library of apps, and some come with built-in fitness features to help you get more active and keep track of your progress.
-A couple devices go above and beyond, with built-in voice functionality or even a camera.
+A number of smartwatches offer a growing library of apps, and some come with built-in fitness features to help you become more active and keep track of your progress.
+A couple of the devices go above and beyond, with built-in voice functionality or even a camera.
+Then there's Apple, whose rumored and fitness-focused iWatch is expected to debut by the end of the year.
 How do you decide which smartwatch is right for your needs and budget?
 Here's a quick guide.

 OS and Device Compatibility